shawnbrown/squint/README.rst

 .. start-inclusion-marker-install

-The ``squint`` package is tested on Python 2.7, 3.4 through 3.8, PyPy, and PyPy3; and is freely available under the Apache License, version 2.
+The Squint package is tested on Python 2.7, 3.4 through 3.8, PyPy, and PyPy3; and is freely available under the Apache License, version 2.

 The easiest way to install squint is to use `pip <https://pip.pypa.io>`_: